What is foot-and-mouth disease (FMD)?

 An infected pig's breath contains about 1,000 times the concentration of FMD virus particles when compared with the breath of an infected cow or sheep.
 It is therefore most important that we know about any pig in the region.

-As part of our Biosecurity Emergency Preparedness Program, our biosecurity officers visit pig owners regularly to conduct swill audits (i.e. ensure that no-one is feeding swill to pigs).
-Our database of pig owners includes all commercial pig farmers and most smallholders who have pigs.
-We continually update that database and it would prove most useful in the event of an FMD outbreak.
+As part of our emergency animal disease preparedness responsibilities, our biosecurity officers visit pig owners regularly to conduct swill feeding inspections to varify no-one is supplying or feeding swill to pigs.
+The Tasmanian Agricultural Property Database includes commercial pig farmers and many smallholders who have pigs.
+We continually update that database and encourage livestock owners to do likewise via their Property Identification Code (PIC) registration.
+This information will be essential in the event of an FMD outbreak.
 However, it is inevitable that some people who have a "backyard" pig or two might not be on our database, so it is important that these pig owners contact the authorities as soon as possible if an FMD outbreak were to occur.

 4. Get the latest information on the outbreak and proper advice on what you can do to help contain the spread of the disease.